 Since applying for credit is a hassle, when you do it, make sure you’re getting the best bang for the buck.

-Like many consumer sites, we have a full list of balance transfer credit cards.
-Some have longer 0 percent interest promotional periods than others, and some have lower post-promotional rates, better rewards, lower fees, etc.
+We have a full list of balance transfer credit cards, as well as zero percent credit cards, on this page of our Solutions Center .
+Simply choose the type of card you want from the menu on the left.
+You’ll note that some have longer zero percent interest promotional periods than others, and some have lower post-promotional rates, better rewards, lower fees, etc.

-You obviously want a 0 percent promotional rate, but decide on other features you’d like, then take the time to make sure you’re getting the best deal.
+You obviously want a zero percent promotional rate, but decide on other features you’d like, then take the time to make sure you’re getting the best deal.

 Are you using a Band-Aid when you need stitches?

 As justification for carrying a balance, Struck says, “I recently came into some unexpected expenses.”
-One-time, nonrecurring expenses are the perfect problem to solve with 0 percent credit offers.
-But if you’re habitually living beyond your means, a 0 percent card is simply postponing the inevitable day when you reach the end of your credit rope.
+One-time, nonrecurring expenses are the perfect problem to solve with zero percent credit offers.
+But if you’re habitually living beyond your means, a zero percent card is simply postponing the inevitable day when you reach the end of your credit rope.